The Making of a Pure Breed

 By the late 1800's ratting terriers had developed separately from those used for Fox Hunting.
 The latter were made famous by Parson Jack Russell.
 His success in breeding his strain of terrier lasted throughout his long life and beyond.
 Simultaneously, in the late 1800s, the UK Stud Books began, founding some of the oldest Pure Breeds like Fox Terrier.

-But the Stud Books did not record the Fox Hunting Terriers belonging to Parson Jack Russell.
-These were contained in a private Register quite separate from the UK Stud Books.
-This situation continued until a century or so after he died, when his working Fox Hunting terriers were finally recognised as a pure breed in UK in 1990, bearing his name, as Parson Russell Terriers.
+But the Stud Books did not record the Fox Hunting Terriers belonging to Parson Jack Russell who meticulously kept records of these quite separate from the UK Stud Books.
+His 'working strain' was kept pure until a century or so after he died, when his working Fox Hunting terriers were finally recognised as a pure breed in UK in 1990, bearing his name, Parson Russell Terriers.

 Jack Russell Terriers